Rahul1406/Portfolio/Readme.md

 **Goal:** To design a database system for an e-commerce application.

 **Description:** The project's primary goal was to establish a database for online retail applications.
 Using SQL queries, we developed tables for customers, products, orders, and order items to store retail data.
 The project encompassed tasks such as database creation, insertion of various table values, and deletion of unnecessary data through DDL, DML, and DCL commands.
-This enabled us to conduct exploratory data analysis (EDA), examining correlations between orders Vs customer relations and order vs. product relations.
+This enabled us to design databases and create schemas.

-**Skills:** SQL Querying, Database Design, Data Manipulation, Exploratory Data Analysis (EDA).
+**Skills:** SQL Querying, Database Design, and Data Manipulation.

 **Technology:** SQL Workbench.